BFA TOURNAMENT RULES 2024

 Courtesy Runner: Catchers & Pitchers

-When on the base paths, catchers, coming in to start the next half inning, must have a courtesy runner when there are 2 outs.
+When on the base paths, catchers, coming in to start the next half inning, may have a courtesy runner when there are 2 outs.
 Catchers may choose to have a courtesy runner with no outs or one out.
 Pitchers may have a courtesy runner with 2 outs.
 Courtesy runner is the last out.

 Mercy Rules